Contemporary Practices: First Year Scholars

 Does the study trip fulfill any of my degree requirements?

 Yes.
 The study trip fulfills the Research Studio II component of a student’s first-year schedule.
 Additionally, all SAIC students are required to take 6 credits of off-campus study.
 This trip fulfills half of that requirement.

 How do I ensure my place in the First-Year Scholars Program?

 Places are filled on a first come, first served basis.
 Invited students will receive communication with instructions on how to confirm their attendance.
 Please indicate your commitment to be a part of the program by May 1.
-Admitted students who have accepted their spot in their program will receive follow up communication regarding study trip budgets and itineraries after May 1st.
+Admitted students who have accepted their spot in their program will receive follow up communication regarding the study trip budget and itinerary after May 1.